 The Amy Abboud ('87, '90) and Leslie Ware ('89, '92) Emergency Loan Fund is a revolving loan program established for the purpose of providing emergency loan assistance to law students who have unexpected financial needs arise during the course of the year above and beyond that which can be reasonably planned for or accommodated through the normal financial aid process.
 Generally, under the terms of the program, any currently-enrolled student who does not have an outstanding emergency loan may request to borrow up to $750.
 Loans must be repaid within three months, except for second semester third-year students who must repay their emergency loans prior to graduation.
 Students applying for an emergency loan must demonstrate that they have a potential source of repayment.

-Applications for an Amy Abboud and Leslie Ware Emergency Loan are available on-line on the law school website.
+Applications for an Amy Abboud and Leslie Ware Emergency Loan are available by contacting Stephen B. Yeager, Assistant Dean for Student Affairs.
 Completed applications must be approved by the Associate Dean for Student Affairs or, in his absence, the Director of Finance.
 Applications may be denied at the discretion of the Associate Dean for Student Affairs or the Director of Finance.
 Loans will be disbursed and payments should be made through the Finance Office.

 Borrowers must recognize that the future availability of this fund for other law students depends on prompt and full repayment of all emergency loans.
 In the event of default, a hold will be placed on the borrowers university record, including registration privileges and transcript requests.
 In addition, the Deans office may withhold certification of a borrowers character and fitness to state bar examiners.